5th term CM Naveen Patnaik has assets worth Rs 64.98 cr | Headlines

 However, he paid the loan this year, the statement said.

-A glance through the details of assets declared by members of Patnaik's cabinet shows that Sports minister TusharKanti Behera has the lowest total property worth Rs 32.33 lakh only.
+A glance through the details of assets declared bymembers of Patnaik's cabinet show that Sports minister TusharKanti Behera has the lowest total property worth Rs 32.33 lakhonly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)